huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 # Step 1: Infrastructure Deployment

-The first phase of the project focused on deploying the Azure infrastructure required to host the honeypot.
-A dedicated resource group was created to organize all cloud resources, followed by the deployment of a virtual network and a Windows 11 virtual machine.
-To intentionally expose the system to internet-based attacks, the Network Security Group (NSG) was configured to allow unrestricted inbound traffic, and Windows Defender Firewall was disabled after deployment.
+The first phase focused on deploying the Azure infrastructure and configuring a Windows 11 virtual machine as an internet-facing honeypot.

 ---

 ## Create the Resource Group

-A dedicated Azure Resource Group named **RG-honeypot** was created to logically organize all resources used throughout the project, including the virtual machine, virtual network, Log Analytics Workspace, Microsoft Sentinel, and supporting networking components.
+A dedicated resource group named **RG-honeypot** was created to organize all Azure resources for the project.

 <img src="assets/image 2.png" width="900">